-Results: Races across the Connecticut
+Election results across Connecticut

-Here are some of the races we’re following across the state:
+Here are some of the election results we're following across the state.
+For details on ballot questions click here:

-This page will be updated as results come in.
-For more specific results, click here for the Secretary of the State website. results are not official until recorded with the Secretary of the State’s office.
+Results are not official until certified by the Secretary of the State's office.

 Ansonia mayor

-Note: This page will be updated as results come in.
-For more specific results, click here for the Secretary of the State website.